Graph Learning

 Food Recommendation in Uber Eats with Graph Learning

-We applied graph learning to dishes and restaurants recommendation in Uber Eats.
-In order to do so we had to modify some existing algorithms (in particular GraphSage) to work with heterogeus weighted graphs, by introducing a new loss and weighting scheme.
-The adoption of this new technique yielded substantial improvements in both offline and online metrics like AUC, MRR and Click-Through Rate and Conversion Rate and it's now deployed in a growing number of cities.
-We wrote a blogpost about it and presented it at O'Reilly TensorFlow World 2019 and at RE•WORK Applied AI Summit San Francisco. the presentation was featured as one of the top 5 technical AI presentations from January 2019.
+We applied graph learning to dish and restaurant recommendation in Uber Eats.
+To do so, we modified existing algorithms (in particular GraphSAGE) to work with heterogeneous weighted graphs, introducing a new loss and weighting scheme.
+The technique yielded substantial improvements in offline and online metrics including AUC, MRR, Click-Through Rate, and Conversion Rate, and was deployed in a growing number of cities.
+We wrote a blogpost about it and presented it at O'Reilly TensorFlow World 2019 and at the RE•WORK Applied AI Summit San Francisco, where it was selected as one of the top 5 technical AI presentations from January 2019.

 Download Slides

-We also recently worked on some research in the graph learning field, specifically on meta learning for graphs.
-In our approach, called Meta-Graph, we learn models on a subset of graphs from a distribution of graphs and test how quickly we can adapt on a new unseen graph, simulating the real world situation of adapting the Uber Eats recommender system to a new city leveraging models learned in other cities.
-We published a blog post on the Uber Engineering blog, while our paper (accepted at the Grah Learning Workshop at NeurIPS 2019) can be found on arXiv.
+We also conducted research on meta-learning for graphs.
+In our approach, called Meta-Graph, we train models on a subset of graphs drawn from a distribution and measure how quickly they adapt to a new unseen graph, simulating the real-world challenge of extending the Uber Eats recommender to a new city using knowledge from existing cities.
+We published a blog post on the Uber Engineering blog, and the paper (accepted at the Graph Learning Workshop at NeurIPS 2019) is available on arXiv.

 Collaborators